Beyond the Holidays: A Guide to Using Christmas Stamps All Year Round

 - - - - - 💙 - - - - -

-Now, you might be thinking, 'Christmas stamps in March?'
+Now, you might be thinking, 'Christmas stamps in any month but December?'
 And you'd be right!
 That was precisely the fun of it.
-The goal was to challenge ourselves to see these festive designs in a new light, proving that with a little imagination, they can be so much more than just seasonal.
+The goal was to challenge myself to see these festive designs in a new light, proving that with a little imagination, they can be so much more than just seasonal.

-During the workshop, we explored the beautiful world of Personal Impressions woodless watercolour pencils.
+Using the beautiful Personal Impressions woodless watercolour pencils and changing the colour up to be more Spring or Summer, the whole vibe of this page changed.
 Their creamy texture and vibrant colours are just a dream to work with, and they blend so beautifully on the page.
-We used the pencils with stencils with a blending foam, to stamp with and to colour our images.
-I really wanted to share that your colouring mediums can also do so much more than the intended!
+Did you know you can also use the pencils with stencils and a blending foam, to stamp with and to colour images?
+I really want to share that your colouring mediums can also do so much more than the intended!

 Also not to underestimate the power of adding a shadow!
-But rather than using black or grey, we choose a turquoise blue/green as out shadow colour.
-This made our eyes focus on the parts of the stamp we wanted to be prominent and the Christmas elements could recede backwards.
+But rather than using black or grey, I choose to use a turquoise blue/green as out shadow colour.
+This makes our eyes focus on the parts of the stamp we want to be prominent and the Christmas elements could recede backwards or disappear altogether.

 - - - - - 💙 - - - - -